Lhtako: Agreements

 Lhtako Dene has developed an agreement which is currently in place with Bakerville Gold Mine.
 Through an agreement with the Provincial Government, Lhtako Dene also began construction of a Biomass Energy Pellet plant.
 It also has a Clean Energy Business Fund Revenue Sharing Agreement with the province regarding the Castle Mountain Hydro Project.
 The community's government representatives (Chief Clifford Lebrun and councillors) are currently working on building relationship with Carrier Chilcotin Tribal Council member First Nations outside of the British Columbia treaty process.
 Lhtako is part of the First Nations Clean Energy Business Fund revenue Sharing Agreements.
 The Lhtako Agreement is known as the Castle Mountain Hydro Project and was contrived in 2016.
 The nation also is part of a few forestry agreements including: Lhtako FCRSA Amendment Agreement #1 in 2019, Lhtako Dene Forest Consultation and Revenue Sharing Agreement in 2018, and Lhtako Dene Nation Interim Measures Agreement in 2016.
-The purpose of the Lhtako Dene Nation Interim Measures Agreement was to guarantee that the Red Bluff Indian Band were economically accommodated in terms of the government's intervention and alteration of the environment, specifically forest resource development and forest management to ensure that the Lhtako Dene received profit form the government's extraction pf the resources from their land.
+The purpose of the Lhtako Dene Nation Interim Measures Agreement was to guarantee that the Red Bluff Indian Band were economically accommodated in terms of the government's intervention and alteration of the environment, specifically forest resource development and forest management to ensure that the Lhtako Dene received profit form the government's extraction of the resources from their land.
 It encouraged the Red Bluff Indian Band's presence in concerns pertaining to the forest sector.
 The participation grants the Red Bluff Band with economic stability and source of income which stabilizes their community and improves its quality of life.
 The Lhtako Dene Forest Consultation and Revenue Sharing Agreements purpose and objective was to establish a consultation process in which each participating party would meet their obligations relating to the impacts of proposed forest and range resource development activities and to provide a Revenue Sharing Contribution to support the capacity of the First Nation ensuring that Lhtako may improve the social, economic, and cultural aspects of their community.
 The third article guarantees British Columbia's calculation and timing of payments to Lhtako Dene First Nation.
 The Lhtako Dene FCRSA Amendment Agreement (2019) is a reproduction of the previous agreement with slight amendments and additions.
 Te lhtako Dene First Nation's other agreements include: the southern Dakehl Funding Agreements (2021), Lhtako Dene nation Economic & Community Development Agreement (2020), and Southern Dakehl Nation Alliance Hubulhsooninats'Uhoot'alh Foundation Framework Agreement (2018).